This is my go-to recipe for shoyu ahi tuna, perfect to add to your favorite Poke Bowl.

 I’m obsessed with everything tuna, which is why I love poke.
 This traditional recipe is from the Poke Cookbook, which features lots of poke recipes, everything from traditional to some creative versions.

 - Fill a bowl with veggies.
-I added edamame, carrots, shredded cabbage, cucumbers, avocado and furikaki (this stuff is so good I put it on everything!)
+Pictured here I added edamame, carrots, shredded cabbage, cucumbers, avocado and furikaki (this stuff is so good I put it on everything!).

-- You can also serve poke over steamed brown rice
+- You can also serve poke over steamed brown rice, black rice, sushi rice or baby greens.

 - As a salad over peppery greens such as arugula or mizuna